 Systemic radiation involves the administration of radioactive medication by mouth or intravenously.
 The radioactive material travels directly to the cancerous tissue.
 Radioactive iodine (I-131 for thyroid cancer) and strontium-89 (for bone cancer) are two examples of systemic radiation treatments.

 Typically, external radiation is delivered 5 days a week over the course of 5 to 8 weeks.
 Other treatment regimens are sometimes used.

 Chemotherapy, or "chemo," refers to more than 100 different medications used to treat cancer and other conditions.
-Ideally, chemotherapy cures cancer.
-If a cure is not possible, the goals of treatment may be to slow the growth of cancer, keep the cancer from spreading, and/or relieve cancer-associated symptoms (such as pain).
+If eliminating all cancer cells is not possible, the goals of treatment may be to slow the growth of the cancer, keep the cancer from spreading, and/or relieve cancer-associated symptoms (such as pain).

-The chemo regimen a patient receives depends upon the type and stage of the cancer, any prior cancer treatment, and the overall health of the patient.
-Chemo is usually administered in cycles over the course of days, weeks, or months, with rest periods in between.
+The chemotherapy regimen a patient receives depends upon the type and stage of the cancer, any prior cancer treatment, and the overall health of the patient.
+Chemotherapy is usually administered in cycles over the course of days, weeks, or months, with rest periods in between.

 In addition to surgery, radiation, and chemotherapy, other therapies are used to treat cancer.
 These include:

 Ongoing cancer research continues to identify newer, less toxic, and more effective cancer treatments.
-Visit the National Cancer Institute (NCI) to see a list of ongoing clinical trails.
+Visit the National Cancer Institute (NCI) to see a list of ongoing clinical trials.